By striking out all after the enacting clause and inserting in place thereof the following:

-"SECTION 1.
-Chapter 127 of the General Laws is hereby amended by striking out section 118, as appearing in the 2012 Official Edition, and inserting in place thereof the following section:-
+“SECTION 1.
+Section 1 of chapter 62C of the General Laws, as appearing in the 2008 Official Edition, is hereby amended by striking out the definition of ‘Promoter’ and inserting in place thereof the following definition:-

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.